| Title: | Plot Records per Time of Day |

 A datetime object. |

-value indicating of the time zone
+Returns a logical value indicating of the time zone

 used by the datetime object potentially uses daylight saving time.